Distressed Homes in Savannah and Coastal Georgia: Private, No-Pressure Options

 - Older homes that need updating

-- Situations where time/energy is limited
+- Situations where time and energy are limited

 Option C: Off-Market Exploration (When privacy and simplicity matter)